marmelab/react-admin/docs/Tutorial.md

 ![Post Edit Guesser](./img/tutorial_edit_guesser.gif)

-Users can display the edit page just by clicking on a row in the post datagrid.
-The form rendered is already functional ; it issues `PUT` requests to the REST API upon submission.
+Users can display the edit page just by clicking on the Edit button.
+The form rendered is already functional; it issues `PUT` requests to the REST API upon submission.

 Copy the `PostEdit` code dumped by the guesser in the console to the `posts.js` file so that you can customize the view.
 Don't forget to `import` the new components from react-admin.